 First and foremost, as with most recreation and resort areas these days, Virginia Beach has enforceable leash laws.
 Even the most well-behaved pups can do something naughty a time or two by running away from their owner to go greet another person or fellow furball.
 Not everyone is a dog person, and some dogs are not friendly towards others.
 So keep this in mind while bringing your fur baby to the beach, and remember to always keep a leash handy and ready to use in case of these incidents.

 Dogs may be off-leash while enjoying the beach.
 Dogs must be on a leash while on the boardwalk, streets, sidewalks, etc.

 2. Scoop the Poop

 The second most common reason that the pooch people find themselves banned from parks and beaches is the puppy poo.
 It’s not cool to let someone else deal with it (or step in it), so just do it!
-All you have to do is fit a couple plastic grocery bags into your back pocket when you hit the beach.
-Shove your hand into the bag like a glove, grab the waste, flip the bag inside out, tie a knot into it and make a deposit in the nearest trash receptacle.
+All you have to do is fit a couple of plastic grocery bags into your back pocket when you hit the beach.
+Shove your hand into the dog poop bag like a glove, grab the waste, flip the bag inside out, tie a knot into it and make a deposit in the nearest trash receptacle.
 It’s just that easy.